McrCoderDojo/MadLabMiners/README.md

 To Do List
 ----------

-  1. Archive whatever is already running on the server -- Dave's working on this one
+  1. ~~Archive whatever is already running on the server~~ -- Seem the coderdojo server is broken.
+We'll leave this for now.
+I'll run something up on Azure for the session on Sunday
-  2. Update latest packages on the server
+  2. ~~Update latest packages on the server~~ -- N/a until coderdojo server is fixed
-  3. Set up a git folder that will build a docker file for the server
+  3. Set up a git folder that will build a docker file for the server -- Dave working on this now
   4. Make a base world with snow --Barney (done where should I put it?)
   5. Make sure whitelisting with sensible defaults are working on the server
   6. Write up instructions how to get the game pack and how to get on the server